thenaesh/CompClubConstitution/eso.md

 The Computing Club Constitution shall be referred to as "Constitution".

-The Computing Club Management Committee, as defined in Article IV of the Constitution, shall be referred to as "MC".
+The Computing Club Management Committee, as defined in the Constitution, shall be referred to as "MC".

-Members of Computing Club, as defined in Article III, Clauses 1 and 2 of the Constitution, shall be referred to as "Club Members".
+Members of Computing Club, as defined in the Constitution, shall be referred to as "Club Members".

 A Club Member who has been nominated in an election shall be referred to as "Nominee".
 The term "Candidate" shall be synonymous with "Nominee".